Cyber Insurance

 With the growth of ransomware, data breaches, and similar threats, the cost of a successful cyberattack on a business can be significant.
 According to the 2022 Cost of a Data Breach Report by IBM and Ponemon, a data breach costs an average of $4.35 million, a growth of over 12% in just two years.
 The average ransom paid in a ransomware attack is $812,360, and the average total cost of recovery is $1.4 million.

-Cybersecurity insurance is so critical because it enables an organization to manage the risk of an attack and stay in business.
+Cyber insurance is so critical because it enables an organization to manage the risk of an attack and stay in business.
 Like other insurance policies, cybersecurity insurance covers some of the expenses associated with an attack, reducing what the organization needs to pay out of pocket.

-Cybersecurity insurance is especially vital for organizations that might incur significant costs or losses as a result of a security incident.
+Cyber insurance is especially vital for organizations that might incur significant costs or losses as a result of a security incident.
 For example, a data breach of an organization with access to extremely sensitive information — such as financial or healthcare data — may result in significant regulatory and legal penalties as well as the cost of recovering from the incident and compensating affected parties.

 How it Works

-Cybersecurity insurance works similarly to other types of business insurance, and it is offered by many of the same providers.
+Cyber insurance works similarly to other types of business insurance, and it is offered by many of the same providers.
 A company may be able to take out a cybersecurity insurance policy from the same provider as their business liability, commercial property, and other insurance policies.
 Companies can take out insurance policies for first-party and third-party coverage, which cover costs to the business and to external parties caused by a security breach respectively.

 Cyber Insurance Coverages